nfergu/referrers/README.md

 By default, `get_referrer_graph` will only include objects that are tracked by the garbage collector.
 However, the `search_for_untracked_objects` flag can be set to `True` to also include objects that are not tracked by the garbage collector.
-This option is experimental and may not work in all cases.
+This option is experimental and may not work well in all cases.

 ### Known limitations with untracked objects